michael-ezeanioma/home_sales/README.md

 # How to Use

-1 .Clone this repository to your local environment:
+1 .Clone this repository to your local environment

-2 .Install PySpark if not already installed:
+2 .Install PySpark if not already installed
 3. Open and run the Home_Sales.ipynb notebook in Jupyter Notebook or Google Colab.
 4. Execute SQL queries, analyze trends, and compare query performance with different optimizations.
 Module 22 HW